TISS and DSI partner to seed research to advance wearable health technology

 Wearable devices have long been praised as the future of healthcare, fitness tracking and athletics.
 However, the reliability of these devices has been hampered by the presence of motion artifacts, which greatly diminish the quality of data collected.

 The Tanenbaum Institute for Science in Sport (TISS) and the Data Sciences Institute (DSI) at the University of Toronto are pleased to award a Catalyst Grant for research in the Development of Convolutional Neural Network for Motion Artifact Mitigation in Wearable PPG Devices.
-Co-led by Professors Daniel Franklin (Institute of Biomedical Engineering, Temerity Faculty of Medicine, University of Toronto) and Chris McIntosh (Department of Medical Biophysics, Temerity Faculty of Medicine and University Health Network), the project aims to revolutionize athletics and sports medicine by integrating novel sensors with advanced machine learning algorithms.
+Co-led by Professors Daniel Franklin (Institute of Biomedical Engineering, Temerty Faculty of Medicine, University of Toronto) and Chris McIntosh (Department of Medical Biophysics, Temerty Faculty of Medicine and University Health Network), the project aims to revolutionize athletics and sports medicine by integrating novel sensors with advanced machine learning algorithms.

 The researchers propose a novel approach to overcome motion artifacts in wearable devices by enabling real-time motion artifact cancellation in optical wearables.
 This includes the development of a multimodal sensor coupled with deep learning models.
 The sensor will combine force and multiwavelength optical measurements to capture relative motion at the sensor interface, addressing a critical limitation of current wearable devices.